Koopman neural operator as a mesh-free solver of non-linear partial differential equations: Introduction

-In science and engineering, partial differential equation (PDE) is a fundamental tool to characterize various problems \cite{debnath2005nonlinear}.
-However, numerous important PDEs, such as the Navier-Stokes equation, still lack analytic solutions \cite{gockenbach2005partial,tanabe2017functional}.
-Consequently, the urgent needs of solving complicated PDEs have given birth to diverse techniques for computationally approximating PDE solutions \cite{mattheij2005partial}.
+In science and engineering, partial differential equation (PDE) is a fundamental tool to characterize various problems (e.g., problems in fluid mechanics, quantum mechanics, and civil engineering) \cite{debnath2005nonlinear}.
+However, even though significant progress has been achieved on solving PDEs \cite{tanabe2017functional}, numerous important PDEs, such as the Navier-Stokes equation, still lack analytic solutions \cite{gockenbach2005partial}.
+Consequently, the urgent needs of solving complicated PDEs in real applications have given birth to diverse techniques for computationally approximating PDE solutions \cite{mattheij2005partial}.

-Given $\Phi=\Phi\left(D;\mathbb{R}^{d_{\phi}}\right)$, a Banach space of inputs, and $\Gamma=\Gamma\left(D;\mathbb{R}^{d_{\gamma}}\right)$, a Banach space of solutions, defined on a bounded open set $D\subset\mathbb{R}^{d}$, these PDE solvers are expected to approximate a solution operator $\mathcal{O}$ that relates $\Phi$ with $\Gamma$ for a typically time-dependent PDE family
+Given $\Phi=\Phi\left(D;\mathbb{R}^{d_{\phi}}\right)$, a Banach space of inputs, and $\Gamma=\Gamma\left(D;\mathbb{R}^{d_{\gamma}}\right)$, a Banach space of solutions, defined on a bounded open set $D\subset\mathbb{R}^{d}$, these PDE solvers are expected to approximate a solution operator $\mathcal{Q}$ that relates $\Phi$ with $\Gamma$ for a typically time-dependent PDE family